United Artists Theatre

 The theatre was taken over by the Balaban & Katz chain in April 1929, which would soon operate the majority of the Loop’s movie houses.
 Balaban & Katz operated the United Artists Theatre into the 1960’s.
 Afterwards, B & K’s successor chains, ABC/Great States and then Plitt Theatres ran the United Artists.
 For its last couple years of operation, during the mid-to-late-1980’s, it was part of the Cineplex-Odeon chain.

 By the 1960’s, much of the original decor was either gone or heavily remodeled.
-In early-1988, this once-attractive theatre was shuttered and demolished two years later.
+In early-1988, this once-attractive theatre was shuttered and it was demolished in January, 1990.

 Not only was the United Artists Theatre razed, but by 1991, every structure on the block–including the Roosevelt Theatre around the corner on State Street, the late-19th century McCarthy and Unity Buildings, and various other buildings–except an Art Moderne 1930s-era Commonwealth Edison substation at the corner of Dearborn Street and Washington Street–was wiped away.
 The razing was in preparation for a huge office and retail complex to be designed by famed architect Helmut Jahn that never materialized.
 The site, called “Block 37”, remained vacant for almost twenty years. with several plans for its redevelopment having come and gone.